Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

         artifact: "spark-sklearn"
         version: "0.2.0"

-The modified spark\_dependencies.yml file can be downloaded from [here](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning/blob/master/Code/aml_config/conda_dependencies.yml) and copied into aml_config directory of your project.
+The modified spark\_dependencies.yml file is stored in aml_config directory of tutorial.

 ### Data ingestion
 The code in this scenario assumes that the data is stored in Azure blob storage.
 We show initially how to download data from Kaggle site to your computer and upload it to the blob storage.
 Then we show how to read the data from blob storage.